-Suspect, victim in widely shared child porn video identified
+Suspect arrested, victim safe in widely shared child porn

-MILLBROOK, Ala. – Authorities in Alabama have identified the suspect and the victim in a child porn video being shared around the world.
+MILLBROOK, Ala. – Authorities in Alabama say a man wanted for a child porn video being shared around the world has been arrested.

+WSFA-TV reports that 44-year-old Germaine Moore turned himself in to Millbrook Police around 2:30 a.m.
+Tuesday.
+He is charged with sexual assault of a child, distribution of video depicting the assault and first-degree criminal sexual conduct.

 News outlets report that the victim has been located and is safe.

-Central Alabama CrimeStoppers announced warrants Monday against 44-year-old Germaine Moore of Millbrook, just outside Montgomery.
+Crime Stoppers executive director Tony Garrett tells Al.com that more charges are expected.

 State Bureau of Investigation Lt.
-Brooke Walker says Moore's wife has been detained and is not cooperating.
+Brooke Walker says Moore's fiancee was arrested Monday night and is not cooperating.

 Moore also is wanted in Detroit, where prosecutors allege that he sexually assaulted three girls.